Summary of restrictions

 - School students have returned to on-site learning.
 Schools are open with a density quotient of 1 person per 4sqm in shared staff areas and areas open to the general public.

-- Students aged 12 years and over must wear a face mask when indoors unless they are attending primary school or outside school hours care, or unless a lawful exception applies.
+- Students aged 12 years and over must wear a face mask when indoors or outdoors, unless they are attending primary school or outside school hours care, or a lawful exception applies.

 - It is not compulsory for teachers, educators and carers to wear a face mask while teaching or caring for children.
 Face masks can interfere with their ability to clearly communicate with students or children in their care.
 Teachers, educators and carers can choose to wear face masks if they wish when teaching or providing care for children.
-Teachers, educators and carers must wear face masks in other indoor areas of the school/facility when not teaching or providing care.
+Teachers, educators and carers must wear face masks in other areas of the school/facility when not teaching or providing care both indoors and outdoors.

 - Even while wearing a face mask, you should keep at least 1.5 metre distance between others.

-- As restrictions ease it is important to stay safe by washing your hands regularly, coughing and sneezing into a tissue or your elbow, and keeping at least 1.5 metres from others.
+- As restrictions ease it is important to stay safe by washing your hands regularly, coughing and sneezing into your elbow or a tissue and immediately disposing of it, and keeping at least 1.5 metres from others.

 Can I go to work?

 Yes, if you can't work from home you can go to work.
-However, if you can work from home, you should continue doing so.
+However, if you can work from home, you should continue doing so unless you are an office worker that is allowed to attend onsite under the 25% office workplace limit.

-For office-based work premises, a maximum staff capacity of 50% has been put in place.
+For office-based work premises, a maximum staff capacity of 25% has been put in place.
 This will allow organisations to provide plenty of space between workers where it is practical to do so.
-Workplaces with 40 or fewer employees can have up to 20 workers on site, or 50% of workers, whichever is greater.
+Workplaces can have up to 10 workers onsite, or 25% of workers, whichever is greater.
+However, the staff capacity cap may be exceeded to accommodate workers who cannot work from home or another suitable premises that is not the work premises.

 A density quotient of 1 person per 4sqm in shared and public areas applies.